Investing Basics: Making it personal

-You may have little knowledge of, or previous interest in, the financial world but seek better returns on your cash than you can achieve from a deposit account in a low interest environment.
+You may have little knowledge of the financial world but seek better returns on your savings.

-You could be considered cautious but are prepared to accept some investment risk in return for potential growth.
+You know stock markets tend to rise over time, and are prepared to accept some investment risk in return for potential growth.

-Rather than investing directly in equities you may be more comfortable with investment funds, and there are many types described on this site; investment decisions are made for you and you can choose whether to receive income or target long term growth.
+You may be more comfortable with a fund where investment decisions are made for you, and you can choose regular income, or target long term growth.

 Growing in Confidence

-You may decide that you would rather trust your ability to build your own retirement fund and consider investing a Self Invested Personal Pension as an option.
+You may decide to build your own retirement fund in a SIPP.

-You’re comfortable making investment decisions and are in control of your finances; you have established your own way of assessing investment opportunities and have your own investment style.
+You’re comfortable making investment decisions and have your own style.

-Clearly there are very many external forces that can influence the performance of your investment portfolio, but the most important thing is to ensure that you understand the dynamic of the various moving parts and how they may can impact you.
+Many things can influence the performance of your investment portfolio, so ensure you understand the various moving parts and how they may impact you.

-By making it personal, you are working toward goals that matter to you and with a suitable level of financial education, able to remain in control.
+By making it personal, you work toward goals that matter to you, and armed with good information you can remain in control.

-Whether you are confident enough and can commit the time to making individual investment decisions, or whether you would prefer to trust the professionals, there will be an option that gives you the support and access you require, at a price you consider acceptable.
+Whether confident and engaged enough to make investment decisions, or trusting the professionals, there will be an option with the support and access you require, at a price you consider acceptable.